- Acupuncture is a type of East Asian medicine that can relieve some types of pain.

 - Acupuncture is safe when performed by a licensed acupuncturist.

 Acupuncture used to be a treatment that was only practiced in Eastern Asia, but over the years it’s become available in the United States and many other countries.
 Acupuncture is used to treat conditions such as: back pain, headaches, stomach problems, menstrual cramps, and more.

 What is acupuncture?

 Acupuncture is a type of East Asian Medicine that some people have found helpful to relieve certain kinds of pain and treat certain medical conditions.
 The name of the professional who does the acupuncture treatments is an “acupuncturist”.
 During treatment the acupuncturist focuses on the imbalance of three forces, Qi, Yin and Yang, and the Five Elements.
 Most people who practice East Asian Medicine believe that energy (or Qi) flows through channels in the body called meridians.
-They believe that certain medical conditions result from a blockage or imbalance in the natural flow of these energy channels, and that acupuncture can help in unblocking Qi.
+They believe that certain medical conditions result from a blockage or imbalance in the natural flow of these energy channels, and that acupuncture can help in unblocking the blockage of Qi, and facilitate the Qi flow.
 Yin and yang, two opposing, but complementary forces, have their balance analyzed.
 The Five Elements, a third central part of diagnosis, are wood, water, fire, earth, and metal.
 Each organ (part of the human body) is assigned one of these five elements.
 The acupuncturist evaluates how these elements and organs interact with one another.
 All three of these complex ideas are assessed, and acupuncture is then used accordingly to restore balance to the body.
-Most states require that acupuncturists have three to four years of special training in acupuncture studies.
+Physicians who received special training in acupuncture medicine would provide acupuncture.
+In addition, Licensed acupuncturists are clinicians receive specific instructions and practice in acupuncture studies.
 After graduating from school, they must pass a national exam to become licensed.

 How does acupuncture work?

-During an acupuncture treatment, fine needles (as fine as a piece of hair) are inserted into “acupuncture points,” which are thought to stimulate the body’s nervous system to release certain chemicals in the muscles, spinal cord, and brain which in turn release other chemicals and hormones in the body that may help to improve pain and other medical complaints.
+During an acupuncture treatment, a hair thin fine needles are inserted into “acupuncture points,” which are thought to stimulate the body to release certain chemicals and hormones in the body as well as the nervous systems.
+This can be useful to ease pain and improve other medical situations.